-Animate Opens Global Online Store For Authentic Anime Merchandise, Largest Anime Chain Combats Counterfeiters
+Animate Opens Global Online Store For Authentic Anime Merchandise – Largest Anime Chain Combats Counterfeiters

 Anime fans outside Japan looking to buy genuine anime goods can now head over to the online store of Animate International.
-In order to combat the rising sale of counterfeit and non-licensed anime merchandise, Japan’s largest anime shop chain has launched a global online e-store.
+In order to combat rising sale of counterfeit and non-licensed anime merchandise, Japan’s largest anime shop chain has launched a global online e-store.
 The shop promises to sell and deliver only authentic and quality anime goods all over the world.

 Hoping to weed out counterfeiters with the promise of delivering only authentic and licensed anime and manga merchandise, Animate International launched an online website.
 The shop promises to sell, ship and deliver genuine anime goods to fans of manga and anime across the world.
 Animate Ltd. is the retailing arm of MOVIC and is the largest retailer of anime, games, and manga in Japan.
 Till date, anime fans who insisted on genuine anime merchandise, had to head over to a select few stores of Animate.

 There are currently 117 Animate stores in Japan alone.
 The company has been gradually expanding in neighboring countries, including Taiwan, Hong Kong, and Thailand.
 However, Japanese anime has been increasingly popular in the Western world.
-Countries like the United States of America and many European nations have fans of anime and manga in large numbers.
+Countries like the United States of America and many other European nations have fans of anime and manga in large numbers.

 What’s up in Japan: